wywu/wywu.github.io/_pages/about.md

 <!-- <p>Hey, thanks for stopping by! &#128516;</p> -->

 I am a Research Scientist at University of California, Los Angeles, working with [Bolei Zhou](https://boleizhou.github.io/).
 Since 2017, I have been a cooperative researcher at MMLab, working closely with [Dahua Lin](http://dahua.site/) and [Xiaogang Wang](http://www.ee.cuhk.edu.hk/~xgwang/).
 In June 2022, I obtained my PhD in the Department of Computer Science and Technology at Tsinghua University.
-From 2019 to 2020, I was pleasure to work with [Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/) at Nanyang Technological University, Singapore.
+From 2019 to 2020, I was pleasant to work with [Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/) at Nanyang Technological University, Singapore.